 Britain's Day-flying Moths

-David Newland, Robert Still, & Andy Swash
+David Newland, Robert Still & Andy Swash

-- Individual accounts for some 100 species
+- Individual accounts for 158 species and photos of 28 others

 - More than 320 stunning photos, with every moth shown as you see it